mirzaakhena/mirzaakhena.github.io/docs/introduction/README.md

     slow,
     learn from theoretically,

+- learning with specific goal
+    you have a goal
-- learning from middle of project to be a user, learning from the template, learning general, not very understand the basic knowledge,
+    you have motivatation to achieve a goal to be a user because you don't understand the detail, learning from the template,
+    learning general,
+    not very understand the basic knowledge,